enp0s10-GH/Nextcloud-installer/README.md

 # Nextcloud Installer Script

-This simple script will help you installing  [Nextcloud](https://github.com/nextcloud) on your server.
+This simple script will help you to install  [Nextcloud](https://github.com/nextcloud) on your server.
 The script has only been tested on Ubuntu 20.04.
 You can easily use it as an image for your server.